Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 #### Rendering JSX Element

 To render a JSX element to HTML document, we should first create an index HTML.
 The index.html is the only HTML file you will have in any React Application.
 That is why we call that every React Application is a single page application.
 Let us create an index.html file.
+We can get started React in two ways either using CDN or create-react-app.
+The create-react-app create a React project boilerplate outbox and because of that many people do have a hard time understand how react works.
+In order to make things clear for absolute beginners I would like to start with a CDN.
+We use CDN only in this section and we will use the create-reap-app in the rest of the challenge and I also recommend you to use only create-react-app all the time.

 ```html
 <!DOCTYPE html>